-CCMenuAction::
+CCMenuAction:

 '''

-//
+11

 // Licensed Materials -- Property of IBM

-//
+11

 // (c) Copyright International Business Machines Corporation, 1999.

+11

 All Rights Reserved.

-//

-//
+11

 // US Government Users Restricted Rights -

 // Use, duplication or disclosure restricted by

 // GSA ADP Schedule Contract with IBM Corp.

+11

 package com.ibm.db2.tools.cc.navigator;

 import java.awt.event.;

 import javax.swing.;

+/

 The CCMenuAction class allows users to define a new menu item to be added

 to a Control Center object.
 The new menu item will be added at the end of

 an object's popup menu.

 Note: If the object has a Control Center Refresh and/or

-Filter menu item. the new menu item will be inserted before the Refresh
+Filter menu item, the new menu item will be inserted before the Refresh

 and Filter menu.
 The Control Center Refresh and Filter menu items are

 always at the end of the popup menu.

 /

-public interface CCMenuAction

-Get the name of this action

-@return String Name text on the menu item

 '''